Left Hand Turn Motorcycle Collisions

 But with great freedom also comes great risks.
 In this case, left hand turn motorcycle collisions are one of the most common and avoidable types of incidents that riders face.
 This occurs when vehicles are making a left hand turn in front of a motorcycle and basically cuts the cyclist off, without warning.
 Whether a crash happens on purpose or not, the result is usually a serious accident.
 These kinds of collisions are especially serious for the bike rider, since they are exposed and have very little protection.
 When a car or truck side-swipes the bike it is like striking a concrete wall at a high rate of speed.

-Approximately 42 percent of motorcycle accidents involving another vehicle are attributed to left-hand turn crashes.
+Approximately 42% of motorcycle accidents involving another vehicle are attributed to left-hand turn crashes.
 Collisions with other vehicles occur when:

 The size of a motorcycle makes it difficult for other motorists to see in some situations.
 Driver awareness is one of the main factors in all types of motor vehicle accidents.
 There are many vehicle operators that do not focus on traffic around them.
 This is negligent behavior, which can also be referred to as driver distraction in some situations that cause serious and avoidable accidents.

-There are some occasions when motorcycle riders decide to pass another vehicle within the same lane they are riding, in some cases the driver may not expect this type of maneuver and the reaction of the driver can result in an accident.
-Generally the fault is on the driver of the motor vehicle, unless the motorcycle rider was reckless in their actions.
-When both parties are negligent, it can result in physical harm that is minor or severe.
+There are some occasions when motorcycle riders decide to pass another vehicle within the same lane they are riding, in some cases, the driver may not expect this type of maneuver and the reaction of the driver can result in an accident.
+Generally, the fault is on the driver of the motor vehicle.
+But this is only if the motorcycle rider was reckless in their actions.
+Also, when both parties are negligent, it can result in physical harm that is minor or severe.
 Accidents involving motorcycles in traffic accidents, the injuries can be so severe they are fatal and result in a wrongful death.

 In any motorcycle collision, if the rider is speeding or maneuvering the motorcycle in an erratic or reckless way, the motorcyclist may be at fault in an accident.
 If a motorcyclist is found to be negligent or partially at fault in a collision, this can reduce the amount of compensation that may be recovered and in some states the motorcycle rider would be unable to recover any compensation.